UpFault/UpFault/README.md

 ## 🚀 Active Projects

-- **VelocityBridge** - VelocityBridge between Hypixel and the Velocity Discord Server
+- **DisturbingBridge** - VelocityBridge between Hypixel and the Disturbing Discord Server
-- **VelocityAPI** - API for storing player data related to VelocityBridge
+- **DisturbingAPI** - API for storing player data related to DisturbingBridge
-- **VelocityVerification** - Verification bot for the Velocity Discord Server
+- **DisturbingVerification** - Verification bot for the Disturbing Discord Server

 ---